build-wars/gwmultilaunch/trunk/readme.txt

 ==Vista/Win7 Quirk==

-Any guild wars copies installed to:
+Any Guild Wars copies installed to:
 C:\Program Files or C:\Program Files (x86) <--folder only exists in 64-bit window installs

 seem to require special permissions when started. (at least on Vista-64, may be true for Vista and Win7 32bit as well)